LearningSys/neurips19/cfp.md

-# Call for Posters - Systems for ML Workshop @ NeurIPS 2019
+# Call for Papers - Systems for ML Workshop @ NeurIPS 2019
 We invite participation in the Systems for ML Workshop which will be held in conjunction with NeurIPS 2019 in December, 2019 in Vancouver, Canada.

 ## Overview